 For Medicare-related, individual and family and ancillary health insurance plans, our services are complete once a submitted application is approved by the relevant health insurance carrier.
 Accordingly, we recognize commission revenue based upon the total estimated lifetime commissions we expect to receive for selling the plan after the carrier approves an application, net of an estimated constraint.
 We refer to these as estimated and constrained LTVs for the plan.
 We provide annual services in selling and renewing small business health insurance plans; therefore, we recognize small business health insurance plan commission revenue at the time the plan is approved by the carrier, and when it renews each year thereafter, equal to the estimated commissions we expect to collect from the plan over the following 12 months.
-Our estimate of commission revenue for each product line is based on a number of assumptions, which include, but are not limited to, estimating conversion of an approved member to a paying member, forecasting average plan duration and forecasting the commission amounts likely to be received per member.
-These assumptions are based on our analysis of historical trends for the different cohorts and incorporate management's judgment in interpreting those trends to apply the constraints discussed below.
+Our estimate of commission revenue for each product line is based on a number of assumptions, which include, but are not limited to, estimating conversion of an approved member to a paying member, forecasting average plan duration and forecasting the cohorts and incorporate management's judgment in interpreting those trends to apply the constraints discussed below.
 The estimated average plan duration used to calculate Medicare health insurance plan LTVs historically has been approximately 3-5 years, while the estimated average plan duration used to calculate the LTV for major medical individual and family health insurance plans historically has been approximately 1.5 to 2 years.
 To the extent we make changes to the assumptions we use to calculate constrained LTVs, we recognize any material impact of the changes to commission revenue in the reporting period in which the change is made, including revisions of estimated lifetime commissions either below or in excess of previously estimated constrained LTV recognized as revenue.

 We recognize revenue for members approved during the period by applying the latest estimated constrained LTV for that product.
 We recognize adjustment revenue for members approved in prior periods when our cash collections are different from the estimated constrained LTVs.
-Adjustment revenue is a result of a change in estimate of expected cash collections when actual cash collections have indicated a trend that is different from the estimated constrained LTVs.
-Adjustment revenue is a result of a change positive or negative and we recognize adjustment revenue when we do not believe there is a probable reversal.
+Adjustment revenue is a result of a change in estimate of expected cash collections when actual cash collections have indicated a trend that is different from the estimated constrained LTV for the revenue recognized at the time of approval.
+Adjustment revenue can be positive or negative and we recognize adjustment revenue when we do not believe there is a probable reversal.
 We assess the risk of reversal based on statistical analysis given historical information and consideration of the constraints used at the time of approval.